CebolaLab/RNA-seq/README.md

 ## Visualisation

 ### Compute GC bias

 GC-bias describes the bias in sequencing depth depending on the GC-content of the DNA sequence.
 Bias in DNA fragments, due to the GC-content and start-and-end sequences, may be increased due to preferential PCR amplification [(Benjamini and Speed, 2012)](https://academic.oup.com/nar/article/40/10/e72/2411059).
 A high rate of PCR duplications, for example when library complexity is low, may cause a significant GC-bias due to the preferential amplification of specific DNA fragments.
 This can significantly impact transcript abundance estimates.
 Bias in RNA-seq is explained in a handy [blog](https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/) and [video](https://youtu.be/9xskajkNJwg) by Mike Love.

 It is **crucial** to correct GC-bias when comparing groups of samples which may have variable GC content dependence, for example when samples were processed in different libraries. `Salmon`, used later to generate read counts for quantification, has its own in-built method to correct for GC-bias.
-(In this pipeline, gene counts are corrected for GC content using `cqn` normalisation in the first step of the differential gene expression analysis).

 When generating `bedGraph` or `BigWig` files for visualisation, the user may opt to correct GC-bias so that coverage is corrected and appears more uniform.
 The `deeptools` suite includes tools to calculate GC bias and correct for it.